Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter3/4-raw_tracepoints.md

 };
 ```

-To get what args points to in case of `sys_enter` is by examining include/trace/events/syscalls.h
+To understand what the arguments point to in the case of `sys_enter`, you should examine `include/trace/events/syscalls.h`.
 ```c
 TRACE_EVENT_SYSCALL(sys_enter,
 	TP_PROTO(struct pt_regs *regs, long id),